What Happens If You're Arrested for Gun Crimes?

 Is It Possible to Negotiate with the Prosecutor for a Favorable Outcome?

 Yes.
-Suppose we can't file some motion, whether it be a motion to suppress the weapon or otherwise, and the prosecutors have a good case against the client.
+Suppose we can't file a motion to suppress the weapon or otherwise, and the prosecutors have a good case against the client.
 In that case, obviously, we will be looking for other opportunities to try to negotiate and get some offense that doesn't involve jail time.

 California Criminal Defense Lawyers